DashikiBulbasaur/chartodo/README.md

         show the todo list
         example: chartodo list
     add, a
         add an item to the todo list.
-To add a multi-word item, replace space with something like _
+To add a multi-word item, replace space with something like -
         example: chartodo add item
-        example: chartodo add new_item
+        example: chartodo add new-item
     done, d
         change a todo item to done, using a numbered position to specify which one
         example: 'chartodo done 3' would change the third todo item to done rmtodo, rmt
         remove a todo item from the list, using a numbered position to specify which one
-        example: 'chartodo rmt 4' would remove the fourth todo item cleartodo, clt
+        example: 'chartodo rmt 4' would remove the fourth todo item cleartodo, ct
         clear the todo list
         example: chartodo cleartodo
     doneall, da
         change all todo items to done
         example: chartodo da
+    cleardone, cd
+        clear the done list
+        example: chartodo cd
+    clearall, ca
+        clear both todo and done lists
+        example: chartodo clearall
 ```

 ## Milestones